-The long summer holidays have a way of making us feel sluggish and slow, especially when the typical British rain makes a regular appearance and you’re stuck inside sheltering.
-It’s also that time of year when everyone wants to get fit and healthy before the run up to Christmas food begins!
+The long summer holidays can have a way of making us feel sluggish and slow, especially when the typical British rain makes a regular appearance and you’re stuck inside sheltering.
+It’s also that time of year when everyone wants to get fit and healthy before the run-up to winter food begins!
 So what better way to spend your summer than by getting active?
 Don’t worry — we’ve made sure that these are fun to do, regardless of the indecisive English weather.

 Exercise isn’t for everyone and that’s understandable — it can be difficult getting into the habit of going for a jog or a cycle.
 And what happens when the clouds decide to burst?
 Fortunately, we have a great product that’s perfect for exercising from the comfort of a chair or sofa; you don’t even have to leave the house.
 A pedal exerciser helps to gradually build up strength in the leg muscles, with different resistances to keep you motivated.
 Pedal away whilst watching TV or reading a book and you’ll be sure to notice a difference.

 A simple walk outside is one of the most beneficial ways to get active — provided the weather holds up, of course.
 Not only is it good for you physically, but it can help with mental health too, plus some studies prove that it can be advantageous for individuals living with dementia to improve their memory.
 In the UK, we’re blessed with lots of beautiful countrysides which are just beckoning for us to go and explore — you could even take a camera with you and get some gorgeous snaps of your route.